-Consent Form for Voluntary Donation

-I/We: \\\\\\ male household head \\\\\\ female household head, and/or person(s) exercising customary rights over land described as (legal description, GPS coordinates if available) in

-Village\\\\\

-Island\\\\\

-Province \\\\

-Hereby declare that I/we/the group are the owners/users of the land required for (description):

-I/we are voluntarily donating the use of land and or/ land-based assets (land area, type of assets /trees/crops etc) \\\\\ for the purpose of: (specify activity)

-We agree to this purpose from (date)\\\\\\ for as long as the purpose is served or until (specify end date, typically the life expectancy of the facility)\\\\\\

-I/we make this donation of My/Our own free will.
+Consent Form for Voluntary Donation I/We: male household head female household head, and/or person(s) exercising customary rights over land described as (legal description, GPS coordinates if available) in Village Island Province Hereby declare that I/we/the group are the owners/users of the land required for (description): I/we are voluntarily donating the use of land and or/land-based assets (land area, type of assets /trees/crops etc) for the purpose of: (specify activity) We agree to this purpose from (date) for as long as the purpose is served or until (specify end date, typically the life expectancy of the facility) I/we make this donation of My/Our own free will.
 I/We are waiving My/Our right to compensation of any kind for the specified duration of the activity.
 I/We affirm that we have been fully and freely consulted and informed about the activity prior to agreement, have not been subject to any form of coercion, understand that I/we have the right to refuse, and to seek redress for any grievance concerning this transaction.

-Signed:

-Male household head /Female household head Chief or Local Custom Authority
+Signed: Male household head /Female household head Chief or Local Custom Authority

-S/N Update Pages Justification Date Approved
+S/N Update Pages Justification Date Approved by

-Stage 1: Proposal-Acceptance 59 & 60 These changes 8 th April by
+Stage 1: Proposal-Acceptance 59 & 60 These changes 8 th April

-into the Program 39 & 00 were necessitated 2019
+into the Program were necessitated 2019

 by the need to

 Paragraph 4: Changed to include properly streamline

-On an DEA is and of a low the the the E&S activities
+the E&S activities

-Once REA is satisfied with the proposal, the developer shall leading up to the signing of the
+Once REA is satisfied with the leading up to the

+proposal, the developer shall signing of the

 start preparing site specific contract agreement.

-documents including E&S e e e e e e e e e e e e e e e e e e e
+documents including E&S

 documentation as follows:

 Conduct E&S screening

 and classify sites into

-E&amp;S risk category (I, II);Inform REA of
+E&S risk category (I, II);

+Inform REA of

 outcomes of screening

 (consolidated report);

-• In case any sites fall
+In case any sites fall

 under the &S Exclusion

 Criteria for Mini Grid

-and Power Generation Sites, inform REA
+and Power Generation

+Sites, inform REA

 immediately;

 Prepare ESIA and ESMP

 (for category I) or ESMP

 (for category II),

 Resettlement Action

-Plan and/ Livelihood Restoration Plan, as
+Plan and/ Livelihood

+Restoration Plan, 36 as

 applicable; in case where

+ESIAs and/or ESMPs

+have been prepared by

+mini grid developers in

+advance of their